The accidental secretary becomes a hitmaking singer.

 Gordy signed the 11 year-old Stevland Morris to his Tamla label after Ronnie White of The Miracles brought him to the studio for an audition.
 Motown producer Clarence Paul is credited with changing his name to Little Stevie Wonder and Gordy signed him to a unique rolling five year contract.
 Any royalties would be held in trust until the newly christened Wonder turned 21.
 Instead, he and his mother were paid a weekly stipend to cover their expenses.
 Wonder received an additional $2.50 per week and the label provided a private tutor whenever he was on tour.

-Over the next year, Paul and Wonder recorded a pair of albums – a celebration of Ray Charles called Tribute to Uncle Ray and an instrumental (Wonder had taught himself to play harmonica, piano and drums before he auditioned for Ronnie White.)
-The Jazz Soul of Little Stevie Wonder both of which were issued after his release of a Berry Gordy composition as his first single shortly after he turned 12 in 1962.
+Over the next year, Paul and Wonder recorded a pair of albums – a celebration of Ray Charles called Tribute to Uncle Ray and an instrumental (Wonder had taught himself to play harmonica, piano, and drums before he auditioned for Ronnie White.) – The Jazz Soul of Little Stevie Wonder both of which were issued after his release of a Berry Gordy composition as his first single shortly after he turned 12 in 1962.
 The song fell just short of reaching hit status cresting at #101 on the Billboard music chart and neither album achieved much success.

-However, late in 1962 and into 1963, the label made a live recording of Wonder performing Fingertips and released it Fingertips Part 2.
+However, late in 1962 and into 1963, the label made a live recording of Wonder performing Fingertips and released it as Fingertips Part 2.
 It soared not only to the top of the Billboard Hot 100 but also to the top of the R&B chart making it the first song to sit atop those two charts simultaneously.
 It was Tamla’s second single to reach number 1 and also made Stevie Wonder the youngest artist to reach the top of the charts.

 Little Stevie then had the temerity to go through puberty and, as his voice changed, he failed to duplicate that early success.
 At this point Wonder might have felt he was standing on the outside trying to get on the inside as Gordy considered dropping him from the label altogether.
 The boss relented when songwriter and producer Sylvia Moy intervened.
 In his memoir Gordy wrote that Moy came to him and asked “if she could come up with a hit for Stevie would he reconsider.”
 Gordy acceded to her request and in November 1965 Wonder released her composition, Uptight (Everything’s Alright) that reached number three on the Hot 100.